vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 According to the Dī: “The three gu *ṇas* of form, which is the *guṇa* of fi re, having been \[described as\] denoted by the phonemes which are the *vācaka* of fi re, the *guṇa* of water is now described by the phonemes that are the *vācakas* of that element.”

-Taste, both subtle and gross, is evoked through the lunar *bījas* present in the *vidyā. * In this world also one knows the association of *rasa* and *amṛ ta* . //41//
+Taste, both subtle and gross, is evoked through the lunar *bījas* present in the *vidyā. * In this world also one knows the association of *rasa* and *amṛta* . //41//

-*vidyāsthaiṣcandrabījais tu sthūla ḥ sūkṣmo rasa ḥ smṛ ta ḥ * /
+*vidyāsthaiṣcandrabījais tu sthūla ḥ sūkṣmo rasa ḥ smṛta ḥ * /

-*saṁbandho vidito loke rasasyāpi amṛ tasya ca* //41//
+*saṁbandho vidito loke rasasyāpi amṛtasya ca* //41//

 The lunar *bījas* are the letters *SA* of the three *ku ṭ as* of the *śrīvidyā* , the letter *SA* often being given the name *candra* \(moon\).
 Taste is the *guṇa* of water.
 It is therefore in its natural gross form in the *tattva* of water, which is taken to be pervading; in the *tattva* of earth, which is pervaded, it is subtle, the Dīexplains.

 It also explains \(more comprehensibly\) that according to the Purāṇas, the

 76
-*amṛ ta* appeared from the water of the ocean when it was churned by the gods and the *asuras* .
+*amṛta* appeared from the water of the ocean when it was churned by the gods and the *asuras* .
 Hence the link between these two elements.

 The *guṇa* of the earth is smell.
 Its letter is that which expresses smell.
 The threefold nature \[of this letter\] is to the result of the link existing between the three worlds, O Maheśvarī\! //42//